 For the curry paste, it’s best if you can make your own.
 Like many dishes that come out of the Muslim communities, this curry sauce is influenced by South Asian cuisine (notice the ginger; you don’t see that in red or green curry pastes) and calls for ingredients that are fairly easy to find.
 The only thing which you may have a hard time finding is fresh turmeric, but the good news is that ground turmeric can be used in its place without any perceptible difference.

 This grilled chicken is delicious.
-It may look spicy, but it’s only mildly so.
+It may look spicy, but it’s only mildly so (traditionally, it’s not supposed to be hot).
 If you like chicken satay with peanut sauce, you will like this dish.
 The sauce doesn’t contain peanuts, but there’s something about the way it’s seasoned that will vaguely remind you of Thai-style peanut sauce.
 Try it and let me know if you agree.

 As opposed to northeastern-style grilled chicken which goes spectacularly with steamed sticky rice, southern-style curry-basted grilled chicken (or anything from the south, for that matter) is usually not served with sticky rice.
 Plain jasmine rice is a better choice.
 Better yet: coconut rice.